joelouthan/theologic.us/content/posts/prayers/2020-07-16-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre><b>
+Isaiah 49:14-18
+But Zion said, “The LORD has forsaken me;
+my Lord has forgotten me.”
+“Can a woman forget her nursing child, that she should have no compassion on the son of her womb?
+Even these may forget,
+yet I will not forget you.
+Behold, I have engraved you on the palms of my hands;
+your walls are continually before me.
+Your builders make haste;
+your destroyers and those who laid you waste go out from you.
+Lift up your eyes around and see;
+they all gather, they come to you.
+As I live, declares the LORD,
+you shall put them all on as an ornament;
+you shall bind them on as a bride does.
 </b></pre>

+My God,

+You have never forgotten me.

+May the words of my mouth and the mediations of my heart be ever pleasing unto you.

 ## Foremost

 Heal and be with Emily and the baby.
 Lord, let this not be a difficult pregnancy.
-But we have put our hope and trust into you alone, the only one who gives life.
+But we have put our hope and trust into you alone, the one who gives life.

 Heal Toneka & Justin.
 Heal her body.
 Heal their hearts.
 Bring your Spirit to them and give them peace.